mayel/docs.coopcloud.tech/docs/faq.md

 We definitely recommend using best-in-class security auditing tools like [docker-bench-security](https://github.com/docker/docker-bench-security), IDS systems like [OSSEC](https://www.ossec.net/), security profiles like [Apparmor](https://docs.docker.com/engine/security/apparmor/) and hooking these into your existing monitoring, alert and update maintenance flows.

 It's up to how you want to arrange your system.
-For example, Co-op Cloud also allows you to compartmentalise different applications onto different servers.
+For example, Co-op Cloud also allows you to compartmentalise different apps onto different servers.
 You could stack a bunch of apps on one big server or you could deploy one app per server.

 These are organisational concerns that Co-op Cloud can't solve for you which any software system will require.
 See this [additional question](/faq/#what-is-important-to-consider-when-running-containers-in-production) for further information.